Meet EPA Scientist Sherri Hunt, Ph.D.

-While in the lab, I read an atmospheric chemistry book by Dr. Barbara Finlayson-Pitts who we invited to give a talk on campus.
-I was super impressed, so I contacted her and was thrilled to be able to do postdoctoral research in her group at the University of California, Irvine.
+While in the lab, I read an atmospheric chemistry book by Dr. Barbara Finlayson-Pitts who gave a talk on campus.
+Because I was super impressed, I contacted her and was thrilled to be able to do postdoctoral research in her group at the University of California, Irvine.
 While there I conducted aerosol chamber studies to understand the chemistry of sodium bromide particles, which are a component of sea salt particles.
 The reactions that occur within and on the surface of these particles impact air quality in places like Los Angeles.
 This work enabled me to learn about atmospheric chemistry, air quality, and air quality modeling.

 When did you first know you wanted to be scientist?

 When I started college, I was a double major in math and music.
-I discovered that those areas didn’t really fit me as well as I thought, and I was more interested in how things interacted in the body, which is why I considered pharmacy for a bit.
-However, it was the chemistry part of pharmacy that I loved, as well as asking scientific questions and figuring out why and how things work.
+I discovered that those areas didn’t really fit me as well as I thought, and I was more interested in how things interacted in the body.
+This led me to consider pharmacy for a bit, but it was the chemistry part of pharmacy that I loved.
+I realized that I had been asking questions and exploring how things worked throughout my life.
+The variety of scientific questions means that I have endless problems that I can try to solve.
 Fortunately, I had great mentors to interact with along the way who helped me pave my future educational and career paths.

 If you were not a scientist, what would you be doing?